-One of the most interesting stats on the most recent Socialnomics video update asserts that “the Ford Explorer launch on Facebook generated more traffic than a Super Bowl ad.”
+An interesting stat on a Socialnomics video update notes that “the Ford Explorer launch on Facebook generated more traffic than a Super Bowl ad”

 But why was the online launch more effective?
 Kelly attributes the following factors to its success:

-- Ford combined and integrated online and offline media to promote the launch (Facebook was combined with live, streamed events across the country)
+- Ford put together an integrated online and offline media in order to promote the Launch. (live events where combined with Facebook and streamed events all over the country.

-Has your organization been trying to determine its social media ROI?
-Let us know if we can be of help.
+Has your business been trying to figure out its social media ROI?